SeisComP/seedlink/apps/seedlink/descriptions/seedlink.rst

 closing the TCP/IP connection.
 During the session the following steps are performed in order:

-    * opening the connection
+* Opening the connection
-    * handshaking
+* Handshaking
-    * transferring SeedLink packets
+* Transferring SeedLink packets

 We will take a closer look at the protocol.
 Note, the details are normally hidden from the clients by the libslink software library; therefore it is not